PunksB1602/BrainLat_dataset/README.md

 This section provides a concise overview of the **final verified cohorts** used in this repository, separated by modality.

 ---

+> Note: Not all listed sites are present in the PD vs CN subset used in this repository.

 ### MRI Cohort (PD + CN, Synapse-available)